dodoni/dodoni.github.io/Documentation.md

 ```

 * **...create an individual user interface with a separate implementation for Holiday calendar, business day conventions etc.?
 For example how to link the Dodoni.net
-framework to a trading system?**
+framework to a trading or riskmanagement system?**

-Perhaps instead of the Excel Add-In you may use functionality of the Dodoni.net library in a different program, for example a trading system.
+Perhaps instead of the Excel Add-In you may use functionality of the Dodoni.net library in a different program, for example a trading system or riskmanagement system.
 In this case you should ignore the assemblies of the Dodoni.net framework which are connected to the Excel Add-In, i.e.
-* Dodoni.XLBasicComponents.dll and
+* Dodoni.XLBasicComponents and
-* Dodoni.XLIntegration.dll.
+* Dodoni.XLIntegration.

-In general a trading system already contains implementations for Holiday calendar, business day conventions etc. Therefore you should replace Dodoni.FinanceCommonMarketUsages by a new assembly that wraps these functions and structures to the infastructure of Dodoni.net.
+In general a trading system already contains implementations for Holiday calendar, business day conventions etc.
+Therefore you should replace Dodoni.FinanceCommonMarketUsages by a new assembly that wraps these functions and
+structures to the infastructure of Dodoni.net.